composable-com/composable-ui/docs/docs/getting_started/installation.md

    For changing the Node.js version, follow the instructions in the [nvm documentation](https://github.com/nvm-sh/nvm).

--  PNPM v8.0 or higher.
-For checking the current version of PNPM on your machine, run the following command:
+-  pnpm v8.0 or higher.
+For checking the current version of pnpm on your machine, run the following command:

    ```shell
    pnpm --version
    ```

-   For installing PNPM, run the following command:
+   For installing pnpm, run the following command:

    ```shell
    npm install -g pnpm